GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   Note that `Forward` supports multiple declarations of a class.
 - [ ] identical definitions of anything, _even in separate translation units_

-  All of the code is compiled together after calculating a global compile order.
+  All of the code is compiled together after calculating a global compile order, which makes ODR global.

 ### Operators
 - [ ] `operator .` chaining